ildar-shaimordanov/my-scripts/cmd/cmdize/README.md

 Ildar Shaimordanov is the main author maintaining the tool since 2014.
 First steps in this direction were made in 2009, when he created the `js2bat` script.
 Some stuff is invented by him, other is collected from different sources in the Internet.

-leo-liar (https://github.com/leo-liar) pointed on and provided the fix for the potential problem when some users who have UNIX tools in their PATH might call a different FIND.EXE which will break this script.
+leo-liar (https://github.com/leo-liar) is the person who pointed on the potential problem when some users who have UNIX tools in their PATH might call a different FIND.EXE which will break this script.
+Also he provided the fix.

 greg zakharov (https://forum.script-coding.com/profile.php?id=27367) disputes and throws interesting ideas time to time.